 These different grapes have found a home in the over 20 wineries that now occupy a 40-mile stretch on the south shore of Lake Erie.
 Some focus their efforts on fruit wines, sweet wines, and specialties like ice wine, while others expand these offering to include sophisticated drier whites and reds.
-Regardless of your taste preference, you’re likely to find something to love among the offerings in Lake Erie wine country.
+Regardless of your taste preference, you’re likely to find something to love among the offerings of the Erie wineries.
 Take a weekend to explore and find your favorite like we did.

 With its terracotta and stone façade, Courtyard Winery is hard to miss right along Route 20.
 And you wouldn’t want to.
 From grape to bottle, the winery is hands-on during every step of making their small batch wines.
-They served up some of the best options we tried on our tour through Lake Erie wine country.
+They served up some of the best options we tried on our tour through the area.

-Top picks: Chardonnay, Captain’s Red (blend of Cabernet Franc, Corot Noir, and Frontenac)
+Top picks: Chardonnay, Captain’s Red (blend of Cabernet Franc and Corot Noir)